mdneuzerling/woadveil/content/07-deities.md

 The Pantheon instead suppresses worship of the transgressive gods.
 Unwilling to act directly, for their immense power could break the skeins of reality, and knowing that these minor gods can never truly be erased from existence, the major deities instead rely on their mortal followers to enforce the prohibition against worshipping these beings.

+Undeath is a persistent force in Woadveil.
+Wayward mages who pray to The Eclipsed Moon can glimpse the secrets of necromancy, but this is not the only means of bringing the dead back into the world of the living.
+The undead are a natural phenomenon and their patron deity is The Awakened, who watches over every shambling ghoul.

 | Name | Domain | Symbol |
 |------|--------|--------|
 | [The Awakened](#the-awakened) | Undeath | Skull |